-You can expect your copyright photographs to be reused if you establish a website, produce brochures or press releases, or upload them to the internet.
+You can expect your copyright photographs to be reused if you establish a website, produce brochures using a brochure maker or press releases, or upload them to the internet.
 You can find out when and where an image was taken using a reverse google search.
 Once you’ve done so, you’ll be able to determine whether or not re-use is acceptable and legal.

 You may see how popular your press release or blog post was by searching for PR and advertising photos, and you may even find coverage that text searches have missed, such as news written in a different language.

 Your photos could be used to promote a competitor’s goods in an article without your knowledge or consent.
 If that’s the case, you can double-check the captions and credits.
 It’s important to remember that you have no right to fuss over someone else’s photos.